Jump ARCHES Spring 2022 Priority RFP Call

 - Health Equities and Community Health: This area concerns mitigating the impact of age, location, and social barriers in delivering quality health care to vulnerable populations.
 Special emphasis will be given to proposals that address racism, social justice, social and implicit biases, health equity, and access.

-- Simulation, Education, and Emerging Technologies: This area concerns using simulation and other virtual or augmented reality technologies to train and evaluate current and future medical professionals, including design of hardware-based simulators with a focus on Human Factors and Interprofessional Education.
-Further technologies such as AR/VR/MR, medical and healthcare robotics, smart sensors, and point-of-care devices will be given preference.
+- Simulation and Education: This area concerns using simulation and other virtual or augmented reality technologies to train and evaluate current and future medical professionals.
+New modalities, AR/VR/MR, design of hardware-based simulators with a focus on Human Factors, Interprofessional Education, etc. will be given preference.

 Proposals will be specifically evaluated for their respective alignment to program goals (relevance), the potential impact on patient and learner outcomes (impact), and the proposed plan and quality of the team (approach).